pg8wood/changelog-generator/README.md

 #### Arguments
 ```
   <entry-type> The type of changelog entry to create.
-        Valid entry types are addition, change, and fix.
+               Valid entry types are add, change, deprecate, remove, fix, and security.

-  <text>                  A list of strings separated by spaces to be recorded as a bulleted changelog entry.
+  <text> A list of quoted strings separated by spaces to be recorded as a bulleted changelog entry.
          If <text> is supplied, the --editor option is ignored and the changelog entry is created for you without opening an interactive text editor.
 ```

 #### Options
 ```
   -d, --directory <path>  A directory where unpublished changelog entries will be written to / read from as Markdown files. (default: changelogs/unreleased/)
   -e, --editor <editor>   A terminal-based text editor executable in your $PATH used to write your changelog entry with more precision than the default bulleted list of changes. (default: vim)
+  --version               Show the version.
   -h, --help              Show help information.
 ```